-After the first several weeks of bar prep, many people shift their focus away from MBE subjects and on to secondary subjects such as Wills or Trusts & Estates.
+After the first several weeks of bar prep, many people shift their focus away from MBE subjects and on to secondary subjects such as Family Law or Trusts & Estates.

 While it's important to study all subjects that will appear on your jurisdiction's bar exam, you'll land yourself in trouble if you completely ignore MBE subjects, even for just a week.

 Non-MBE Subjects May Not Be Tested

 Whether you are taking the bar in an UBE jurisdiction or not, you'll face non-MBE portions of the bar exam that can test different subjects.
 But the problem with these is that you don't know which subjects will be tested.
 There's a decent chance, for example, that you'll never see a question about Family Law.

 The same can't be said for MBE subjects.
 You know you're going to get tested on all of them, and you even know how frequently each subject will arise.
 Additionally, some of the MBE subjects will also appear on non-MBE portions of the bar exam.